Dewaszmi/ai-battleship/README.md

 The algorithm used for training is a modified version of the [classic PPO implementation](https://github.com/vwxyzjn/cleanrl/blob/master/cleanrl/ppo.py) from the [CleanRL library](https://github.com/vwxyzjn/cleanrl).
 It utilises a custom Battleship Gymnasium environment, which takes additional arguments in the training script to set special "difficulty" variations for the agent to learn (or not ^\_^).

-The project also includes the ability to log and monitor training processes via Tensorboard (also borrowed from the CleanRL's project repository).
+The project includes the ability to store and compare agents trained with different rulesets of the game environment, as well as log and monitor training processes via Tensorboard (borrowed from the CleanRL's project repository).

+## AI specification

+The environment is defined as a 10x10 square grid consisting of tiles, some of which are defined as the "ship" tiles.
+During every step of a episode the agent chooses one of 100 actions, each representing shooting a specific tile on the grid.
+The episode ends when all "ship" tiles have been shot, signifying game end.

+The reward is a static -0.01 for each action taken, encouraging the agent to complete the episode in the least amount of shots.
+I found this to work better than giving more specialised rewards based on what the action was, plus it's simpler.

+The PPO code is located under /src/ai_battleship/ai/ppo.py, and the environment

 ### Goals for the agent to learn:

-- shooting tiles vertically or horizontally adjacent to a successful hit is valuable --> results in a high probability of getting another hit
+- **Shooting tiles vertically or horizontally adjacent to a successful hit is valuable --> results in a high probability of getting another hit**

-This is the main requirement for the agent to learn, to achieve this I'm using a convolutional neural network to process the playing grid akin to a low resolution image.
+  This is the main requirement for the agent to learn in order to play correctly.
+To achieve this I used a convolutional neural network in order to process the playing grid akin to a low resolution image.
+The grid is split into 3 channels encoding the following states:

+  - Valid shots - unshot fields, can be either empty or contain a ship.
+These are the tiles that should be targeted by the agent.

+  - Hits - shot, but not sunk ship fields.
+The agent should use them as guides onto which fields to target next (as ship tiles lay together).
+These tiles however should **not** be targeted by the agent (as repeated shooting of the same tile yields no reward)

+  - Everything else - missed shots, sunk ship tiles and optionally tiles surrounding a sunk ship (which are guaranteed to be empty, effectively being the same as misses).
+Similiar to the hits, these tiles should also **not** be targeted by the agent.

-- repeated shooting of the same field is unwanted --> (no valuable reward)
+- **Repeated shooting of the same field is unwanted --> no valuable reward \[optional\]**

+  Whether the ai has to learn this rule is dependant on one of the two "difficulty" settings.
+Passing the **--allow-repeated-shots** argument with a value of '1' (True) allows the agent (and player) to repeatedly target the same tile, meaning the agent needs to learn to avoid doing so.
+This might result in very low rewards in the early training stages, as the agent might waste hundreds of shots on already targeted fields.

-- shooting the neighboring fields of a sunk ship is bad --> (guaranteed to have no ship fields)
+- **Shooting the neighboring tiles of a sunk ship is unwanted --> guaranteed to be unsuccesful \[optional\]**

+  This is the second rule of which whether the ai has to learn is dependant on the "difficulty" settings: passing the **--mark-sunk-neighbors** argument with a value of '1' (True) automatically marks the neighboring tiles of a sunk ship as misses, which blocks / discourages the agent from targeting them.
+Disabling this results in a slightly harder task for the agent.

+The default values for difficulty arguments are both '0', mimicking the standard Battleship board game rules.
+This means the agent won't target already shot fields, but has to learn avoiding shooting sunken tile neighbors.

 ## Setup